News you can use

 Wildlife found at the preserve includes a variety of bird species, such as the great blue heron and great egret.
 Structures have been built on islands within the lake to provide nesting opportunities for the birds.

 Access to the nature preserve is limited on a seasonal basis to protect the nesting activities of migratory birds.
-During the breeding season from March 1 through August 15, the preserve is only open for public programs and guided bird viewing as listed in the Event Calendar.
-The preserve is open from 8 a.m. to sunset from August 16 through February 28.
+During the breeding season from March 1 through mid-August, the preserve is only open for public programs and guided bird viewing as listed in the Event Calendar.
+The preserve is open from 8 a.m. to sunset from mid-August through February.

 The nature preserve is also home to a variety of plant species, including large-leaved pondweed and water stargrass.